23 Different Types of Flies in South Carolina

 by platycryptus is licensed under CC BY 2.0

-The firefly (Photuris spp.) is a species of fly that is common in South Carolina.
-The firefly is a small insect with wings, and its size can range from 8 to 20 millimeters.
+The firefly (Photuris spp.) is a common species of fly in South Carolina.
+It is a small insect with wings that can range from 8 to 20 millimeters in size.

-This species of fly is characterized by its bioluminescent body, which emits a yellow-greenish light.
+This fly species is characterized by its bioluminescent body emitting yellow-greenish light.

 The firefly’s light emission occurs when an internal reaction combines chemicals with oxygen, such as luciferin and luciferase.